cmss13-devs/cmss13-design-docs/xeno/globber_boiler.md

 Bringing back projectile boiler - This can still be added as an alternative flavor to boiler.

+Replacing normal boiler -  Upon further thought, this caste could actually be a fun version of Base boiler with with several changes made.
+The acid spray nades would be replaced with gas/neuro nades instead.
+In that case, it is a possibility that this trapper replacement could still be implemented as a strain.

 Bad alternatives:

-"Just replace normal boiler" - Normal boiler still has it's purpose, with it's powerful abilities to stop the entire marine push.

 "Just Keep Trapper" - This is a replacement to trapper, a caste with pretty much no risk gameplay.
 Would result in massively conflicting purpose which would likley end up having one strain never be used.

 "Just Remove trapper" - It leaves a hole in the xeno lineup, xenos need their sieging ability.
 Boiler needs new flavors.
+Boilers need challenge

 <!-- Provide potential alternatives to your feature, either ones that align with your design values, or ones that don't that you suspect will be suggested.
 If you are including the latter, make sure to explain why you didn't choose that. -->